codethread/PersonalConfigs/README.md

-> A scientist measures our lives in the ways we develop and expand our knowledge through myriad variations.
+> We measure our lives in the ways we develop and expand our knowledge
+> through myriad variations.
 Nothing can take its place.
 It’s our very soul...
+>
-There is no such thing as perfect in this world.
-The average person admires perfection and seeks to obtain it.
-But what’s the point of achieving perfection?
-There is none.
-Nothing.
-Not a single thing.
-I spit on perfection!
-If something is perfect, then there is nothing left.
+> There is no such thing as perfect in this world ...
+If something
+> is perfect, then there is nothing left.
 There is no room for imagination.
+>
-No place left for that person to gain additional knowledge or abilities...
-It is our job to create things more wonderful than anything before them, but never to obtain perfection. ― Kurotsuchi Mayuri
+> It is our job to create things more wonderful than anything before them, but
+> never to obtain perfection.
+>
+> ― Kurotsuchi Mayuri

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/codethread/PersonalConfigs/main/_boot/boot.sh)"